The Settlers

 Narratively, each game is a stand-alone story with no connection to the other titles in the series (although Rise of an Empire is an indirect sequel to Heritage of Kings).
 From a gameplay perspective, although each game tends to feature its own set of innovations and nuances, broadly speaking, they are all built on a simulation of a supply and demand economic system in which the player must maintain the various chains of production, building up their military strength and the robustness of their economy so as to defeat their opponents and achieve certain predetermined objectives.
 Some games foreground city-building and complex daisy-chain economic processes whereas others focus on real-time strategy and building a diverse military force.
 Common game mechanics include resource acquisition, economic micromanagement, managing taxation, maintaining a high standard of living, trade, and technology trees.

 Critically, reactions to the games have been mixed, ranging from universal praise for The Settlers II to universal condemnation for The Settlers DS.
-The series has sold very well, with global sales in excess of 10 million units as of September 2014.
+The series has sold very well, with global sales of over 10 million units as of September 2014.
 It has sold especially well in Europe.
-The games have also done well at various game award shows, and the series features two recipients of the "Best Game" award at the annual German Developer Innovation Prize.
+The games have also done well at various game award shows, and the series features two recipients of the "Best Game" award at the annual Deutscher Entwicklerpreis.